Start here

 First time Home Assistant setup: what to buy, what to skip, and how not to waste money

-A comprehensive guide for first-time Home Assistant buyers covering controllers, protocols, starter devices, budget tiers, and the mistakes that cost people the most time and money.
+A guide for first-time Home Assistant buyers covering controllers, protocols, starter devices, budget tiers, and the mistakes that cost people money.

 Read article →